nire0510/comix/README.md

           // if type is 'text' - value is a string which is the event name,
           // if type is 'function' - value is a function which its returned value is the event name:
           value: 'data-comix-click'
+        },

+        // (object) The properties (meta data) of the event which will be tracked:
+        properties: {
+          // (string) Enumerator, could be either 'attribute', 'text' or 'function'
+          type: 'attribute',

+          // if type is 'attribute' - value is the name of the attribute which its value contains the STRINGIFIED version of the event properties JSON object,
+          // if type is 'text' - value is a string which contains the STRINGIFIED version of the event properties JSON object,
+          // if type is 'function' - value is a function which its returned value is the event properties JSON object:
+          value: 'data-comix-props'
         }
       }
     ]